RedOrangeYellow/Digital-Obsidian/_notes/Science/Atoms and the periodic Table/Sub Particles.md

 [[⚛️ Atom]]
 # Sub Particles of an [[⚛️ Atom]]
-There are three components of the [[⚛️ Atom]]: the nucleus, the protons, and the neutrons.
+There are three components of the [[⚛️ Atom]]: the protons, the neutrons, and the electrons.
 They each have different charges, +-0, +1, -1, respectively.
 The protons and the neutrons sit inside the nucleus of the [[⚛️ Atom]], with the electrons siting outside it.
 (Refer to diagram underneath)

 ****
 ![[Pasted image 20211019124133.png]] This example shows a [[Bohr Model]] of an [[⚛️ Atom]] of helium.